johanhaleby/javalin.github.io/pages/docs/docs.md

 </div>

 # Introduction
+<div class="comment">Occurrent is in an early stage so API's, and even the data model, are subject to change in the future.</div>

 Occurrent is an event sourcing library, or if you wish, a set of event sourcing utilities for the JVM, created by [Johan Haleby](https://code.haleby.se/).
 There are many options for doing event sourcing in Java already so why build something yourself?
 There are a few reasons for this besides the